arshad-yaseen/monacopilot/README.md

 # Monacopilot

-**Monacopilot** integrates AI auto-completion into the Monaco Editor, inspired by GitHub Copilot.
+**Monacopilot** is a powerful and customizable AI auto-completion plugin for the Monaco Editor.
+Inspired by GitHub Copilot.

 ### Motivation